Home » Joyful Living » Social/Spiritual » 5 Successful Relationship Strategies When Living With Chronic Disease

 3. Never Give Up

-This is not to say you can’t take break to gather yourself.
-Or just stop trying for a time.
-To never give up, the way Doug and I see it, is to always explore new options, ideas, treatments etc.
+This is not to say you can’t take a break to gather yourself, or just stop trying for a time.
+To never give up, the way Doug and I see it, is to always explore new options, ideas, treatments, etc.

 To never give up learning about the condition you are living with, or trying to improve.
 Keep trying to live as full a life as possible.